Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 width="600"
 height="400"
 style="display:block;margin:0 auto;" src="/blog/img/seminar/multiple_treatment_uplift/5Features.png"></br>
 The second covariate which was added was a continuous variable which can take integer values from 0 to 100.
 It too was randomly assigned.
 Here we see hardly any effect on the simple tree and some effect on the Rzp-tree.
 By far the biggest effect is observed for the causal tree.
 Especially for higher numbers of observations the training duration increases significantly.
-It is intreresting to see that the highest training duration is for 3 treatments instead of 4.
+It is interesting to see that the highest training duration is for 3 treatments instead of 4.
 This is likely due to 'bad luck' when selecting the covariates for each tree, often selecting the continuous rather than binary covariate.</br>
 </br>

 # 7. Outlook <a class="anchor" id="outlook"></a>

 The described evaluation metrics for uplift models all represent approximative approaches under specific assumptions.
-The expected response metric from Zhao et al. (2017) is the only metric defined under the assumptions of multiple treatements.
+The expected response metric from Zhao et al. (2017) is the only metric defined under the assumptions of multiple treatments.
-A standarized evaluation procedure in the uplift field could increase the comparability of models throughout different works.
+A standardized  evaluation procedure in the uplift field could increase the comparability of models throughout different works.

 # 8. References <a class="anchor" id="references"></a>